elsahv/-laughing-coyote-dev/notes.md

 - web development & design
 - ->

-- with you from beginning, and way past the end
+- "with you from beginning, and way past the end"